CDRT/docs/bios/settings/thinkcenter/advanced.md

 |:---|:---|:---|:---|
 | DustShieldAlert | setting_values | yes_no | amd_intel |
 -->
-> <i> If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.</i>
+**Note:**  If the Dust Shield is not cleaned, it will lose its effectiveness and the machine may overheat.

 </details>